ZeitOnline/celery_zabbix/README.rst

 Sends task execution metrics to Zabbix: how many tasks were started and have completed successfully or with failure, and how many tasks are still in the queues (supported only for broker redis).
+Tested against Zabbix-3.0.

 Inspired by https://gitlab.com/kalibrr/celery-prometheus